lb3361/gigatron-lb/extension-crazy/README.md

 The goal of this expansion board is to provide an easy way to experiment with crazy expansion ideas for the Gigatron.
 This is work in progress.
 And this is work that may never be finished.

-The board attaches to the Gigatron like boards that combine the RAM & IO expansion with a video repeater.
-It attaches to both the SRAM socket and the OUT register socket, and also needs a wire to the A15 pin.

 The core of the board is a ATF1508AS CPLD with a 100 pins package and a fast CY7C1049G 512KB stattic ram.
 The CPLD essentially interposes itself between the SRAM socket and the actual memory.
 This SRAM is so fast that the CPLD can perform multiple read and writes during each Gigatron cycle.
 One of them